 Deputy City Manager Laura B. Triggs

-Laura B. Triggs, CPA, PCC, previously served as Chief Financial Officer and Director of Finance for the City.
-She is currently responsible for overseeing several City departments, including Finance, General Services, Legislative Office, Information and Technology Services, and Human Rights.
-Triggs also serves as the City Liaison to the Registrar of Voters.
+Laura B. Triggs, CPA, PCC, is a Deputy City Manager of the City of Alexandria.
+She is currently responsible for overseeing the Finance Department, the Department of General Services, Legislative Office, Information and Technology Services, and the Office of Management and Budget.
+Triggs also serves as the City Liaison to the Registrar of Voters and the Courts.

 Prior to joining the City she served as the Associate Chief Financial Officer for the District of Columbia during the District's financial crisis and as Director of Financial Projects for the District's Financial Responsibility and Management Assistance Authority (also known as the Financial Control Board).
 Triggs has also worked for the U.S. Government Accountability Office and KPMG LLP, auditing financial, insurance, service, nonprofit, and government institutions.

 Triggs graduated cum laude from Southwestern University (Georgetown, Texas) with a Bachelor of Business Administration in Accounting, with a minor in Economics.
 She earned a Master of Management Science with High Distinction in Organizational Behavior and Executive Coaching from The University of Texas at Dallas.
 Triggs is a member of the International County Managers Association, National Association of Professional Women, Government Finance Officers Association, the International Coach Federation, and is an ICMA Credentialed Manager.
 She holds an accreditation as a Certified Public Accountant (licensed in Texas) and a Professional Certified Coach.
 Triggs also serves a volunteer coach for several non-profit organizations and has been a guest lecturer at Harvard University's Business School.